configcat/docs/website/docs/sdk-reference/java.md

 ## Flag Overrides

 With flag overrides you can overwrite the feature flags & settings downloaded from the ConfigCat CDN with local values.
-Moreover, you can specify how the overrides should apply over the fetched values.
+Moreover, you can specify how the overrides should apply over the downloaded values.
 The following 3 behaviours are supported:

 - **Local/Offline mode** (`OverrideBehaviour.LOCAL_ONLY`): When evaluating values, the SDK will not use feature flags & settings from the ConfigCat CDN, but it will use all feature flags & settings that are loaded from local-override sources.

 - **Local over remote** (`OverrideBehaviour.LOCAL_OVER_REMOTE`): When evaluating values, the SDK will use all feature flags & settings that are downloaded from the ConfigCat CDN, plus all feature flags & settings that are loaded from local-override sources.
-If a feature flag or a setting is defined both in the fetched and the local-override source then the local-override version will take precedence.
+If a feature flag or a setting is defined both in the downloaded and the local-override source then the local-override version will take precedence.

 - **Remote over local** (`OverrideBehaviour.REMOTE_OVER_LOCAL`): When evaluating values, the SDK will use all feature flags & settings that are downloaded from the ConfigCat CDN, plus all feature flags & settings that are loaded from local-override sources.
-If a feature flag or a setting is defined both in the fetched and the local-override source then the fetched version will take precedence.
+If a feature flag or a setting is defined both in the downloaded and the local-override source then the downloaded version will take precedence.

 You can load your feature flag & setting overrides from a file or from a simple `Map<String, Object>` structure.